Alex Martin (racing driver)

-Alexander Martin (born 21 April 1987) is a British racing driver who competed in the British Touring Car Championship from 2015 to 2016.
+Alexander Martin (born 21 April 1987) is a British racing driver who competes in the British GT Championship for Barwell Motorsport.
+He previously competed in the British Touring Car Championship for Motorbase Performance.

 Racing career

-Martin driving the Dextra Racing Ford Focus ST at Brands Hatch during the 2015 British Touring Car Championship season.

-Martin began his career in the 2009 Porsche Carrera Cup Great Britain, he raced in the championship from 2009 to 2011 ending 7th in the Pro–Am 1 standings in 2011.
-He switched to the Ferrari Challenge Europe for the 2012 season, he finished 4th in the standings in 2014, with 122 points.
+Martin began his career in the 2009 Porsche Carrera Cup Great Britain, he raced in the championship from 2009 to 2011 ending seventh in the Pro–Am 1 standings in 2011.
+He switched to the Ferrari Challenge Europe for the 2012 season, he finished fourth in the standings in 2014, with 122 points.
 In November 2014, it was announced that Martin would make his British Touring Car Championship debut with Motorbase Performance driving a Ford Focus ST, under the Dextra Racing banner.
-However, in March 2015 Motorbase Performance announced that they would miss the first half of the 2015 British Touring Car Championship season, with Team Parker Racing taking over the Dextra Racing entry.
+However, in March 2015, Motorbase Performance announced that they would miss the first half of the 2015 British Touring Car Championship season, with Team Parker Racing taking over the Dextra Racing entry.

 Racing record

 Ferrari Challenge Results

 Martin competed in the 2013 and 2014 seasons of Ferrari Challenge alongside his father Rupert Martin.